Graham Hancock: Lost ice age civilisation

-Hancock's central thesis claims an advanced civilization flourished during the last Ice Age before a global disaster destroyed it.
-He argues that a handful of survivors carried their knowledge across the world and seeded the earliest known civilizations.
+Hancock's central thesis claims an advanced civilisation flourished during the last Ice Age before a global disaster destroyed it.
+He argues that a handful of survivors carried their knowledge across the world and seeded the earliest known civilisations.
 He rejects the idea that these societies could have developed independently or arrived at similar ideas through convergence.
-Scholars identify the thesis as hyperdiffusionism rooted in Ignatius L. Donnelly's Atlantis: The Antediluvian World (1882), which Hancock cites as an influence.
-Researchers state that the hypothesis lacks evidence, reflects a bias toward Western civilization, and oversimplifies complex cultural histories.
+Scholars identify the thesis as hyperdiffusionism, heavily drawing on Ignatius L. Donnelly's Atlantis: The Antediluvian World (1882), which Hancock cites as an influence.
+Researchers state that the hypothesis lacks evidence, reflects a bias toward Western civilisation, and oversimplifies complex cultural histories.

-To explain the disappearance of his ice age civilization, Hancock embraces the Younger Dryas impact hypothesis, which has little support in the scientific community.
-He argues that the civilization was destroyed around 12,000 years ago by sudden climate change during the Younger Dryas cool period, which he attributes to an impact winter caused by a massive meteor bombardment.
+To explain the disappearance of his ice age civilisation, Hancock embraces the Younger Dryas impact hypothesis, which has little support in the scientific community.
+He argues that the civilisation was destroyed around 12,000 years ago by sudden climate change during the Younger Dryas cool period, which he attributes to an impact winter caused by a massive meteor bombardment.

-Hancock claims that the few survivors of the catastrophe reached regions such as Egypt, Mesopotamia, and Mesoamerica, where they shared agricultural techniques, monumental architecture, and astronomy with hunter-gatherer communities.
+Hancock claims that the few survivors of the catastrophe reached regions such as Egypt, Mesopotamia and Mesoamerica, where they shared agricultural techniques, monumental architecture and astronomy with hunter-gatherer communities.
 He believes the resulting monuments encode astronomical data intended to warn future generations.
-Critics note that the story assumes the Ice Age civilization lacked a reliable writing system, fails to explain why the warning appears differently across cultures, and relies on codes that professional researchers overlooked for generations.
+Critics note that the story assumes the Ice Age civilisation lacked a reliable writing system, fails to explain why the warning appears differently across cultures, and relies on codes that professional researchers overlooked for generations.
+Hancock argues that this knowledge was passed down through symbolism.

 Hancock believes that these events are preserved in various myths, such as Plato's story of Atlantis, and that the Atlanteans were remembered as "magicians and gods".

-Hancock has accepted the fringe theories of other Atlantis proponents regarding several historic sites.
-For example that of geologist Robert M. Schoch, who contests that the Great Sphinx of Giza was carved over 11,500 years ago based on claims of the Sphinx having been eroded by water or that of geologist Danny Hilman Natawidjaja, who believes Gunung Padang to be a 27,000 year old Atlantean structure.
+Hancock has accepted the fringe theories of other Atlantis proponents regarding several historic sites, such as that of the geologist Robert M. Schoch (who contests that the Great Sphinx of Giza was carved over 11,500 years ago based on claims of the Sphinx having been eroded by water) or that of the geologist Danny Hilman Natawidjaja, who believes Gunung Padang to be a 27,000-year-old Atlantean structure.

-Scholars Olav Hammer and Karen Swartz write that Hancock's works are "based largely on an imaginative reinterpretation of artifacts and myths that divorces them from their immediate cultural and religious contexts."
+The scholars Olav Hammer and Karen Swartz write that Hancock's works are "based largely on an imaginative reinterpretation of artefacts and myths that divorces them from their immediate cultural and religious contexts."